Xplore!: Relocation

 The relocated centre opened on 3 October 2020, containing 100 new exhibits, totalling to 111 exhibits, a 45-seat cafe and gift shop at opening on Henblas Street.
 Funding for the £2.8 million was supported by UK Research and Innovation, the Department for Business, Energy and Industrial Strategy and the Wellcome Trust's Inspiring Science Fund (£1.75 million), Wrexham Glyndŵr University, and a local partnership, the Targeted Regeneration Investment programme, between Wrexham County Borough Council and the Welsh Government (£750,000).
 The only visitors allowed to attend the opening however had to be from Wrexham County Borough following the introduction of local lockdown health measures in the county borough in response to the COVID-19 pandemic.

 In April 2021, the centre partnered with Hafren Dyfrdwy, the local water and wastewater provider, in a five-year charitable partnership to set up to interactive exhibits sponsored by the water company.
 One exhibit would be focused on what shouldn't be put down toilets or kitchen drains, and the other on configuring a pipe network for a house using blue water balls to then educate users the average amount of litres needed to complete many household tasks.

 In May 2021, Quality Education with Care (QEWC) held a "Science for HE" programme of activities at the centre.

 In July 2021, Principality Building Society renewed their partnership with the centre, following their collaboration in 2019.

 On 7 December 2021, the centre was officially opened by a ribbon-cutting ceremony, which was unable to have taken place earlier due to public health restrictions related to the COVID-19 pandemic.
 Staff, stakeholders and dignitaries attended the ceremony, with deputy mayor of Wrexham, Brian Cameron cutting the ribbon.

 On 9 July 2022, Xplore! and St Giles' Church hosted a Wonder Day event, which included activities such as a stardome, electric circuit demonstrations and "mysteries of slime".
 Xplore! has been co-operating with local churches to host activities and scientific experiments in the buildings.

 On 6–7 August 2022, the centre and neighbouring Tŷ Pawb hosted the Darganfod/Discover science festival, with family activities, performances and demonstrations held at the centre for the event.

 On 14 August 2022, the centre hosted free science and technology events for refugees and asylum seekers.

 On 20 August 2022, Health and Care Research Wales hosted "Where would we be without research?", a free event highlighting the impact research has had on human life.

 On 1 September 2022, a psychological networking event for businesses and individuals is to be hosted at the centre.

+In September 2023, the centre was successful in its bid to receive funding from the UK Government's Shared Prosperity Fund.
+The centre would also perform some redevelopment work on its city centre building, such as improving energy efficiency and reducing the centre's carbon footprint.